 Marketers who sell SEO services will spend a great deal of time and energy perfecting their keyword approach.
 While this dedication definitely pays off, it’s not in every business owner’s budget.

-Fortunately, every entrepreneur with a nuanced understanding of their own business and its ideal customers can perform keyword research.
+Fortunately, every business owner with a nuanced understanding of their value proposition and their ideal customers can perform keyword research.
 The main skill you will need is the ability to think like a customer.

-Step One: Make a Big List of Potential Search Terms
+Step One: Make a Robust List of Potential Search Terms

-Try to identify every potential search query that someone looking for your products or services may use.
+Start by brainstorming potential search queries that someone looking for your products or services may use.
 Many of these will be obvious—a business that sells manufacturing equipment will want to include the products its equipment can make.

 Other potential search terms will require a bit of lateral thinking.
 Perhaps your number-one competitor has lower prices than you do but a far higher volume of customer support requests.
 You should include keywords that speak to your company’s competitive advantages.
 In this case, that might mean “most reliable [product]” or “my [product] doesn’t work.”

 You can often come across these potential search terms on boards and forums where your customers typically gather.
 What questions are they frequently asking?
 You can even find related search terms using Wikipedia—just look at the table of contents for the pages that describe your industry—or Answer the Public.
 The latter insightful tool displays the top questions, prepositions, and comparisons related to your search term to help you find additional keywords that people are actually using to search on Google.